ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-inserting.md

 ---
 category: features-image-upload
 menu-title: Inserting images via URL
-order: 15
+order: 60
 ---
 {@snippet features/build-image-source}

 # Inserting images

-[TODO] overview of possible insertion methods, links to the image upload guides

-## Image upload

-See the {@link features/image-upload Image upload} guide.
+Besides the ability to insert images by uploading them directly from your disk or via CKFinder, you can also configure CKEditor 5 to allow inserting images via source URL.
+It is one of the fastest and most efficient ways to include images in the content is adding images that are already online.

 ## Inserting images via source URL

-Besides the ability to insert images by uploading them directly from your disk or via CKFinder, you can also configure CKEditor 5 to allow inserting images via source URL.
+Using the URL of an image, the user may easily paste it into the editor.
 In order to enable this option, install the `ImageInsert` plugin and add the `insertImage` button to the toolbar (it replaces the standard `uploadImage` button).

 ```js
 import ImageInsert from '@ckeditor/ckeditor5-image/src/imageinsert';